biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/README.md

 # BH24 Integrating facial analysis into PubCaseFinder
-This is a repository for the GestaltMatcher/PubCaseFinder group of BioHackathon 2024 inFukushima, Japan.
+This is a repository for the GestaltMatcher/PubCaseFinder group of BioHackathon 2024 in Fukushima, Japan.

 ----